-Lodging: This property can be reserved via Airbnb.
-If this is your first time using Airbnb, you can save $40 on your first booking using our referral link.
+Lodging: The property mentioned above can be reserved via Airbnb.
+If this is your first time using Airbnb, you can save $55 on your first booking using our referral link.
 There are also some amazing campgrounds in Glacier National Park if you want a more rustic experience.
 TripAdvisor is our favorite website for reading reviews and finding deals on hotels, and they have some great listings for options in Whitefish and West Glacier.

 Helpful Websites: The Glacier National Park official website has all the information you’ll need for exploring within the park.
 Explore Whitefish can provide you with visitor information, including more dining options, activities, and shopping ideas.

 Want to learn more about visiting Montana?
 Read this next: